Kamadhenu: Worship

 Some temples and houses have images of Kamadhenu, which are worshipped.
 However, she has never had a worship cult dedicated to her and does not have any temples where she is worshipped as the chief deity.
+A recent temple called Kamadhenu Devi Temple, KR Puram, Bangalore is dedicated to her.
 In Monier-Williams's words: "It is rather the living animal [the cow] which is the perpetual object of adoration".
 Cows are often fed outside temples and worshipped regularly on all Fridays and on special occasions.
 Every cow to "a pious Hindu" is regarded as an avatar (earthly embodiment) of the divine Kamadhenu.